KTamas03/nosql-challenge/README.md

   - Navigate to the folder where repository is saved on local drive
   - Open Jupyter Notebook, type 'Jupyter Notebook'

-To open MongoDB:
+To interact directly with MongoDB:
-- Open MongoDBCompass
+- Open MongoDBCompass (note. not required for the challenge, although can assist with gaining a better understanding of the data)

 ## Installing
 Installed the following: